TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 ## Generalized-$\alpha$ method

-An alternative time integration scheme exists that allows for **numerical damping while maintaining second order accuracy** is the generalized-$\alpha$ method, also referred to as the Hilbert-Hughes-Taylor (or HHT) method.
+An alternative time integration scheme that allows for **numerical damping while maintaining second order accuracy** is the generalized-$\alpha$ method, also referred to as the Hilbert-Hughes-Taylor (or HHT) method.
 It involves using a Newmark scheme to solve:

 $$
 \bM\ddot\ba_{n+1}+(1-\alpha)\bK\ba_{n+1}-\alpha\bK\ba_n = (1-\alpha)\bff_{n+1}+\alpha\bff_n